AndrewAPrice/Perception/Services/Kernel/system calls.md

 ### Output
 * `rax` - The physical address of the virtual address.

-## Get free system memory
+## Get system memory metrics
-Returns the amount of free memory on the system that has not yet been allocated.
+Returns system memory metrics: how much total memory there is in the system, how much shared memory has been allocated, and how much free memory there still is.

 ### Input
 * `rdi` - 14

 ### Output
-* `rax` - The amount of free memory the system has, in bytes.
+* `rax` - How much total memory there is in the system, in bytes.
+* `rbx` - How much shared memory has been allocated, in bytes.
+* `rdx` - How much free memory there still is, in bytes.

 ## Get health metrics about a process
 Returns health metrics (memory usage, CPU usage, etc.) about a process.